 Lisa C. Yamagata-Lynch

-Dr. Lisa Yamagata-Lynch is the University Ombudsperson for the Office of Ombuds Services at the University of Tennessee (UT), Knoxville and serves faculty, staff, and graduate students.
+Dr. Lisa Yamagata-Lynch is the University Ombudsperson and Director for the Office of Ombuds Services at the University of Tennessee (UT), Knoxville and serves faculty, staff, and graduate students.
 She is a Certified Organizational Ombudsman Practitioner® (CO-OP).
 She is also a certified trainer in VitalSmarts Crucial Conversations and Crucial Accountability, and a Gallup Clifton Strengths Coach.
 Additionally, she is a Tennessee Rule 31 General Civil and Family Mediator.

 Lisa has been involved in diversity, engagement, and inclusion at UT through her leadership in the Commission for Women and as a contributing member in various diversity initiatives.
 Lisa’s teaching and research interests are in the field of Learning, Design and Technology and her expertise is in instructional design, instructional technology, educational technology, and Cultural Historical Activity Theory (CHAT).
 In 2010, Lisa published her book with the title Activity Systems Analysis Methods for Understanding Complex Learning Environments, which is highly cited by scholars interested in engaging in qualitative research about human performances and organizational systems.